kenmartey/presentation-attendance/README.md

 pip install -r requirements.txt
 ```

-#### create .env file and fill it with info in the .sample_env, then change the values.
+#### create .env file and update it with .sample_env, then change the values. envs are managed with dotenv library.

 ```bash
 .env